 Liquidity – Does the offeror certify that they have enough post-closing liquidity (from the offering and any additional sources) to sustain operations for a specified number of months or a period of time which is clearly identified until the next planned funding round or, if a development project, to complete the proposed phase of the project?

-Financing – How will changes and volatility in the credit and equity markets impact financing efforts and the capital structures of underlying infrastructure investments?
+Financing – How will changes and volatility in the credit and equity markets impact financing efforts and the capital structures of underlying investments?

-Leverage – Infrastructure investments may utilize significant leverage which may increase financial and refinancing risks.
+Leverage – Construction startups and infrastructure development projects may utilize significant leverage which may increase financial and operational risks.

-Valuation – Investments and partnerships will be assessed to determine if appropriate and reasonable valuation procedures and methodologies are utilized by managers.
+Valuation – Investment opportunities will be assessed to determine if appropriate and reasonable valuation procedures and methodologies are utilized by managers.
 Has the issuer provided a reasonable analysis of their valuation when applicable?

 Traction – Has there been measurable progress, growth, and social proof?
 Is the company backed by other notable investors?

-Team – Does this founder have the skills and vision to succeed?
+Team – Do the founders/managers have the skills and vision to succeed?
 Beyond the founders, does the team have the right people in the appropriate roles–including experienced advisors?

 Business Model – Is the business proposal commercially reasonable?
 Is there a clear and reasonable explanation of the exit strategy?
 Are projected cashflows reasonable given the current market conditions?

-Technology – Is the investment based on un-proven technology and what is the risk associated with new technologies proposed?
+Technology – Is the success of the offeror based on un-proven technology and what is the risk associated with new technologies proposed?
 Do they have any projects completed or are these their first projects?
 Any proof of concept?

-Market – The infrastructure market is a developing market globally and investment opportunities may be impacted by market supply and demand.
+Market – The construction/infrastructure market is global, and investment opportunities may be dependent on international supply and demand.

 We have deep knowledge and roots in the infrastructure development industry and the contech startup ecosystem.

 Much of our deal flow comes from our vast network of partners: venture funds, accelerators, incubators, advisors, angel investors and founders networks.